PrestaShop/docs/themes/getting-started/asset-management/_index.md

 <tr class="even">
 <td align="left">position</td>
 <td align="left">head | bottom (default: bottom)</td>
 <td align="left">JavaScript files should be loaded in the bottom as much as possible.
-Remember: core.js is loaded first thing in the bottom so jQuery won't be loaded in the &lt;head&gt; part.</td>
+Remember: core.js is loaded as a first thing in the bottom so jQuery won't be loaded in the &lt;head&gt; part.</td>
 </tr>
 <tr class="odd">
 <td align="left">priority</td>